 - It may not change lines abruptly or to block other cars.

 - A team can enter up to two cars per race.

 - Points are allocated according to finishing order to both individual drivers and the team they represented.

 - Separate championship awards for drivers and teams.

 The Best Online Bookmakers for F1 Betting

 For excellent betting odds on F1 take a look at these bookmakers.
 The sportsbooks in our selection are the top bookies for betting on F1 in the UK.

 Gone are the days where you can only bet on the winner of the entire championship.
 Punters can now bet on the outcome, the constructor’s winner, fastest lap, and a multitude of other results.
 Not all bookies are created equal; see how the sportsbooks mentioned below are sketching a better picture for their customers.
-The best betting sites not only offer free bets and promotions, but also F1 live streaming and other top features such as cash out, BetBuilder, Edit Bet, partial cash out and more…
+The best betting sites not only offer a list of free bets and promotions but also F1 live streaming and other top features such as cash out, BetBuilder, Edit Bet, partial cash out and more…

 Bet365 offers live race coverage as well as up to £100 in bet Credits for new players.
 If you are a regular punter, Bet365 always has plenty of bonuses and promotions available.
 What’s more, Bet365 has a whopping 26+ markets to play.

 Ladbrokes is one of the top betting sites in the UK with over 25 markets to play.
 They offer £30 in free bets for new customers who bet a minimum of £10.
 Much like the other bookies mentioned here, they offer virtual F1 with the bonus of in-play betting.
 It often has special offers and price boosts.